DISCIPLINARY

 ii.
 If the charge will be considered at a hearing, the Participant shall be given the opportunity to attend and make representations to the decision-maker(s).

-iv) In exceptional cases, the decision-maker(s) may suspend a Participant from participating in cricket until the case has been considered.
+iii) The decision-maker(s) may seek further information about the charge from the Participant or the Disciplinary Officer (or any other third party they deem necessary, including the umpire or reporting party) before making a decision. iv) In exceptional cases, the decision-maker(s) may suspend a Participant from participating in cricket until the case has been considered.
 Before doing so, the decision-maker(s) will consider whether that is appropriate in the circumstances of the case (including the seriousness of the alleged breach and whether the Participant is contesting the charge).

 v.
 The decision-maker(s) will consider the charge and determine whether, on the balance of probabilities, there has been a breach of these Regulations.
 A decision made by a group of individuals shall be made on the basis of a majority vote.